 Thirdly, don’t try to do everything at once.
 With a project plan, chunk it down into smaller, achievable phases that you can then tick off as you go.

 Okay, we are nearly there!
 Stage 5, this our review phase and in my opinion this is one of the most important.
-During this time we actually look back at what we did and not only do we look at what we did wrong and what we could improve, but also what we did well, what learnings could we apply to future process improvement projects.
-With any luck you would have staged your project management in your in your execute phase, so actually this review stage should be after each phase not right at the end, so you can apply those learnings across the board.
+During this time we actually look back at what we did and not only do we look at what we did wrong and what we could improve but also what we did well, what learnings could we apply to future process improvement projects.
+With any luck, you would have staged your project management in your execute phase, so actually this review stage should be after each phase not right at the end, so you can apply those learnings across the board.